dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

   (input-element "email" "email" "email" email-address-atom))
 {% endhighlight %}

-Now, let's see how we update the email-address when someone types something in.
+Let's now use this UI component and put it into our original form.

+{% highlight clojure  %}
+(defn home-page []
+  ;; We define the email-address as an atom right here (let [email-address (atom nil)]
+    (fn []
+      [:div {:class "signup-wrapper"}
+       [:h2 "Welcome to TestChimp"]
+       [:form
+       ;; We use the email-input component here [email-input email-address]]])))
+{% endhighlight %}

+Notice how we compose the email-input component into a form div by just placing a vector [email-input email-address] inside the vector describing the form.
+Super simple!
+The first element of the vector is just the name of the function defining the component and the next elements are the arguments to that function.
+You can see how easy it is to build and compose components to make simple, modular ui elements.

+## Implementing Two Way Data Binding ##

+Now, we need to implement a basic form of two way data binding so that when the user types something in we are able to track it.
+We can implement this with an :on-change attribute on our element.
 We pass the following function into :on-change attribute of the input element.

 {% highlight clojure %}
 #(reset! value (-> % .-target .-value))
 {% endhighlight %}

 Here, we are reseting the value of atom to be the output of (-> % .-target .-value).
 The hell is that?
 That is a [macro](http://clojuredocs.org/clojure.core/-%3E) that expands to (.-value (.-target %)) or just event.target.value in javascript.
-Note that .-value and .-target are how we call javascript properties in Clojurescript.
+Note that .-value and .-target are how we call javascript properties in Clojurescript (yes!
+Clojurescript let's you talk to javascript objects!).
 The cool thing here is we just have to change the atom here and ANY other component that uses this atom rerenders automatically!
 This is some sweet stuff already.

 And what's with the "@value" we passed to the value field of input?
 Well the @ is just telling the function to apply the value of the atom (So that we don't pass in an atom which html has no idea how to display!).